 NCAT records various types of in-kind contributions.
 Contributed services are recognized at fair value if the services received (a) create or enhance long-lived assets or (b) require specialized skills, are provided by individuals processing those skills, and would typically need to be purchased if not provided by donation.
 The amounts reflected in the accompanying financial statements as in-kind contributions are offset by like amounts included in expenses or additions to property and equipment.
-NCAT did not receive contributed professional services during the years ended September 30, 2017 and 2016.
+NCAT received contributed professional services of \$33,051 and \$-0-during the years ended September 30, 2018 and 2017, respectively.